k-Connectivity in Random Key Graphs with Unreliable Links: Basic Ideas for Proving Theorem

 for any monotone increasing\footnote{A graph property is called monotone increasing if it holds under the addition of edges in a graph. } graph property $\mathscr{P}$.
-It is straightforward to see that the property of being $k$-connected and the property that the minimum node degree is no less than $k$ are both monotone increasing graph properties.
+The properties of being $k$-connected and having a minimum node degree of at least $k$ can easily be seen to be monotone increasing graph properties.
 Therefore, (\ref{eq:to_show_refine_alpha}) will follow immediately (with $\hat{K}_n=\tilde{K}_n$ and $\hat{P}_n=\tilde{P}_n$) if (\ref{graph_g_a_g_b}) holds.

 We now give the coupling argument that leads to (\ref{graph_g_a_g_b}).
 As seen from (\ref{eq:G_on_is_RKG_cap_ER_oy}), $\mathbb{G}_{on}$ is the intersection of a random key graph $G(n,K_n,P_n)$ and an Erd\H{o}s-R\'enyi graph $G(n,{p_n\iffalse_{on}\fi})$.
 Using graph coupling, we use the same random key graph $G(n, \tilde{K}_n, \tilde{P}_n)$ to help construct both $\mathbb{G}_{on}( n, \tilde{K}_n, \tilde{P}_n, {\tilde{p}_n})$ and $\mathbb{G}_{on}(n, \tilde{K}_n, \tilde{P}_n,{\hat{p}_n})$.
 Then we have